With some exceptions, there are a few types of pets allowed on public transportation:

 In addition, numerous smaller cities allow dogs on their trains, ferries and taxi services.

 Even with the handy guide above, be sure to verify with the public transportation company before you head out to make sure the rules haven't changed.
-For more information, visit the links on the next page.
+For more information, visit the links below.